bchadd/online_chessql/readme.md

 The program consists of the following files:

-- main.py: Controls the database functions and handles user error inputs.
+- main.py: Contains the main execution function and handles user error inputs.
-- db.py: Contains functions to interact with the PostgreSQL database, including creating tables, dropping tables, loading data from a CSV file, adding columns, inserting data, and more.
+- db.py: Contains functions to interact with the PostgreSQL database, including creating tables, dropping tables, loading data from a CSV file, adding columns, inserting data, etc.
 - auth.json: A simple JSON file that contains user-input psycopg connection string parameters.
-- chess_games.csv: A CSV file containing the dataset.
+- chess_games.csv: The CSV file containing the dataset.

 ## File Structure